flindersuni/DeepThoughtHPC-docs/docs/source/SLURM/SLURMIntro.md

 Then you multiple all three together to get your end priority.
 So, lets say you ask for 2 GPU's (The current max you can ask for)

-A GPU on Deepthought (When this was written) is set to have these parameters:
+A GPU on DeepThought (When this was written) is set to have these parameters:

 - Weight: 5
 - Factor: 1000